martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 ## The external_session_id TLS Extension {#external_session_id}

 The `external_session_id` TLS extension carries the unique identifier that an endpoint selects.
-When used with SDP, the value includes the `tls-id` attribute from the SDP that the endpoint generated when negotiating the session.
+When used with SDP, the value MUST include the `tls-id` attribute from the SDP that the endpoint generated when negotiating the session.
 This document only defines use of this extension for SDP; other methods of external session negotiation can use this extension to include a unique session identifier.

 The `extension_data` for the `external_session_id` extension contains a